microsoft/winget-cli/doc/specs/#476 - Package Pinning.md

 Gate version `1.*.*` matches Version `1.*.*`
 Gate version `1.*.*` does not match Version `1.1.1`

-If no `.*` in the end is detected, the gate version gates to the specific version Gate version `1.0.1` matches Version `1.0.1`
+If no `.*` in the end is detected, the gate version gates to the specific version:
+Gate version `1.0.1` matches Version `1.0.1`
 Gate version `1.0.1` does not match Version `1.1.1`